boyuanzheng010/multi_coref/README.md

 # multi_coref

-/annotation: The code and source data to generate files to annotate and post-processing scripts
+/annotation: The code and source data to generate files to annotate and post-processing scripts; Also, the annotation interface

 /coref_annotation_interface: the mTurk-style interface used for dialogue coreference annotation